 Departments have the primary responsibility of stating, in writing, the reasons for their recommendations regarding professional leave proposals.
 The department shall elect a Professional Leave Committee consisting of at least three (3) full-time tenured faculty members who are not applying for a sabbatical or DIP leave and are not participants in the Faculty Early Retirement Program.
 If the department does not have three full-time tenured members, the membership of the department may elect any other full-time tenured faculty member willing to serve on this committee.

 Department chairs may be elected to the departmental committee or may choose to write a separate recommendation as an independent level of review.
-The department chair must indicate his/her preference prior to the deadline for applicants to submit leave proposals.
+The department chair must indicate their preference prior to the deadline for applicants to submit leave proposals.

 Departments may, at their discretion, separately rank-order one-semester sabbatical applications and DIP leave applications, according to the criteria found in Section IV above.
 (Failure to rank-order at the department level may place some applicants at a slight disadvantage, as rank-ordering is mandatory at the school/college review level.)